 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking durvalumab and for 3 months after care ends.
+- Use birth control to prevent pregnancy while taking durvalumab and for 3 months after the last dose.

 How is this medicine (Durvalumab) best taken?